The Endangered Kakapo and Sirocco the Celebrity Parrot

 Sirocco's visits to different places were very popular and he became well known.
 His escapade in the BBC film spread his fame to an international audience.
 He's performed the same behaviour on the heads of other people.

 In between tours, Sirocco was released into the island habitat so that he could live a natural life.
 He eventually took advantage of these periods of freedom.
 His latest two-year absence from humans was much longer than his previous ones, however.

 In 2018, Sirocco was discovered by two rangers as they explored his island.
 At first, the conservation team didn't say whether Sirroco would return to touring.
 They decided to assess his behaviour and try to determine whether he wanted to maintain his relationship with humans after his long separation.
 He was eventually released with a new radio transmitter so that he could be found if he disappeared.

 We know people will be keen to see him return to public life, however, like a true superstar, any future plans will be on his terms.— Deidre Vercoe, Kakapo Operations Manager

 A Social Media Star

 The Department of Conservation staff seem to be working hard to protect and save the kakapo.
-I hope they're successful.
+Hopefully Sirroco and his companions will encourage people to think about kakapos and support their conservation.
 The bird is a unique and very interesting parrot.
 It would be sad if it disappeared.

 © 2018 Linda Crampton